Public Records Request

 All work and District related digital media accounts shall be approved by the employee’s supervisor.
 Current username and password access to any account shall be provided to supervisor.
 Parents and guardians shall also be provided access to digital communications that include their students.
 Eastmont limits employees to the following communication technologies for District related communications:

-- District approved/monitored Google “Hangouts” for supervisor initiated texting
+- District approved/monitored Google Chat or Webex messaging for supervisor initiated texting.

 - District approved/monitored Facebook accounts